awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

      }
 ```

-For some case, one of the option been applied will be good enough, then we can design our rule as follow:
+For some cases, one of the options being applied will be good enough.
+We can then design our rule as follows:

 ```
 	{